AndrewChqng/Chroot-on-android/README.md

 ## Good to Mention

 - You need a [rooted](https://en.m.wikipedia.org/wiki/Rooting_(Android)) phone for that
-- I've used here a samsung A20 phone running Android 11
+- I've used here a Samsung S10+ phone running Lineage OS 19.1
 - If any damage happens to your phone, you are all responsible for it!